JalalSayed1/Password-generator/README.md

 # What did I learn from this:

- - How to use String, random and pyperclip Python module.
+ - Using String, random and pyperclip Python modules.
  - List comprehension Python.